West Palm Beach, Port Saint Lucie and Mobile Office serving all of Florida

 Under Florida law, a wrongful death is an accidental death that has been caused by the negligence of another person.
 In addition to private individuals, businesses, corporations, hospitals, and other entities may also be liable for the death of another when that death was caused by employees of the entity or from products made or sold by the entity.
 Eligibility to recover for a wrongful death claim depends, in part, on your relationship with the deceased.
 Florida law requires that the deceased be a member of your family, such as a child or parent.
 For example, a child or spouse may be eligible to file a wrongful death claim for the death of a father or husband.

 Likewise, parents may be able to file a wrongful death claim for the death of their child.
 In some instances, however, adult children may not be able to recover from the death of their parents, and parents may not be able to recover for the death of their adult children.
 Speak with a skilled Florida personal injury attorney to determine whether you are eligible to recover for the death of your loved one.
 If you successfully assert a wrongful death claim you may recover:

 - Loss of support and services

 Contact West Palm Beach Wrongful Death Lawyer Today

 An experienced team of West Palm Beach wrongful death attorneys can answer your questions about liability for the death of a loved one.
-The professionals at Fetterman & Associates, PA have years of experience working on these kinds of injury cases.
+The professionals at Fetterman law, PA have years of experience working on these kinds of injury cases.

 We understand the challenges faced by families suffering through these tragic losses and are committed to doing everything in our power to ensure a fair, efficient legal recovery that protects the rights of those hurt by others.